 Some of our complex endoscopic procedures may spare patients from major surgery.
 For example, we perform interventional endoscopy to prevent the need for colectomy (full or partial colon removal).

-Some of the procedures we perform are:
+Some of the other procedures we perform are:

 Endoscopic ultrasound (EUS)

 Endoscopic ultrasound (EUS) is most commonly used to diagnose and stage cancers.
 With it, physicians can determine whether cancer has spread to nearby lymph nodes and detect tumors present in other organs, such as the pancreas, lungs and bile duct.
 Our team also uses it for evaluation and diagnosis of non-cancerous diseases.
 At the University of Chicago Medicine, we provide on-site cytopathology to provide patients with a diagnosis before they leave the endoscopy suite.

 An endoscopic retrograde cholangiopancreatography (ERCP) procedure uses an endoscope and X-rays to help physicians visualize tumors, blockages, and gallstones.
 It can be used to treat conditions that would otherwise be treatable only with surgery.

 Endoscopic mucosal resection (EMR) helps diagnose and treat early-stage cancers and precancerous lesions of the esophagus, colon, and duodenum.
 It also provides an effective alternative to surgery for the treatment of some conditions.
 Compared to traditional surgery, EMR patients benefit from faster recovery times and a lower risk of complications.

 Some cancers can obstruct the normal openings within the gastrointestinal tract.
 Obstructions may cause great discomfort and interfere with digestive function.
 Our physicians use endoscopes to insert stents into narrowed areas in order to relieve obstructions.
 Enteral stenting does not cure cancer; we use it to improve symptoms and enhance quality of life.